DefensePointSecurity/threat_note/README.md

 ### Installation

-As this tool tries to be lightweight and easy to setup, we tried to make the setup as easy as possible.
-To get started, you'll need to install [Vagrant](https://www.vagrantup.com/) along with a provider (Using VirtualBox is recommended since it's free and available on all platforms and already built into Vagrant.)

-That's it!
-By using Vagrant it'll save you the time and hassle of configuring your own server and database.
-This Vagrant machine sets up the Mongo database you'll need in order for threat_note to store your indicators as well as sets up the Flask Python app that runs the web server.

-So, if you have Vagrant installed on your machine, simply run the following:
+Now that we are using SQLite, there's no need for a pesky Vagrant machine.
+All we need to do is install some requirements via pip and fire up the server:

 ```
-cd threat_note/vagrant
+cd threat_note
-vagrant up
+pip install -r requirements.txt
+python server.py
 ```

-If you don't get any errors, you can just browse to http://localhost:7777 and you'll have yourself a brand new threat_note server to start populating.
+Once the server is running, you can browse to http://localhost:8888 and register a new account to use to login into threat_note with.

 ### Usage